Škoda 13 T

-The Škoda 13 T (also Škoda Elektra) is a five carbody section low-floor uni-directional tram, developed by Škoda Transportation for the Brno tram system.
+The Škoda 13 T (also known as Škoda Elektra) is a five carbody section low-floor uni-directional tram, developed by Škoda Transportation for the Brno tram system.

-The vehicle's front was designed by Porsche Design Group.
+The vehicle's front was designed by the Porsche Design Group.
 The 13 T has six axles, and the low-floor area represents 48% of the entire vehicle floor.
-It is based on the Škoda 14 T. While 14 T has a front door leading to the driver's cabin only, in 13 T the front door leads to the passenger compartment.
+It is based on the Škoda 14 T. While 14 T has a front door leading to the driver's cabin only, in the 13 T the front door leads to the passenger compartment.